BrownGLAMOR/JACK/README.md

-jack
+JACK
 ====

-The Java Auction Configuration Kit (JACK) is a auction simulator designed for researchers.
+The Java Auction Configuration Kit (JACK) is an auction simulator designed for researchers.